HOLIDAY ZERO WASTE GUIDE

 Shop & Buy Local

-Support local by shopping a local businesses and holiday craft fairs.
-Don't forget to bring your own bags when you shop!
+Support local by shopping at local businesses and holiday craft fairs.
+Give gift certificates to support your favorite stores.

 Reuse materials you already have to make a gift.
 Make something consumable, such as holiday cookies or hot cocoa mix.